 10. Will the current management of the acquired companies be retained?

-It is premature to discuss these issues since we are not certain whether or not there will be a sale.Yes, the current management will be retained
+It is premature to discuss these issues since we are not certain whether or not there will be a sale.

---

 11. How would Buyer deal with the joint venture partners?

 We will abide by all terms of the joint venture agreement.